OpenDDS/OpenDDS/docs/android.md

 configuration for Android, please read `NOTES.ANDROID` that comes with OpenSSL's source code for how to build OpenSSL for Android.

+Android preloads the system SSL library (either OpenSSL or BoringSSL) for the Java Android API, so OpenSSL **MUST** be statically linked to the OpenDDS security library.
+The static libraries will used if the shared libraries are not found.
+This can be accomplished by either disabling the generation of the shared libraries by passing `no-shared` to OpenSSL's `Configure` script or just deleting the `so` files after building OpenSSL.

 #### Xerces

 Xerces is also required for OpenDDS Security.
 It does not support Android